 Think of a baby who is new to the bottle as yourself sitting down to a huge family meal when you’re hungry.
 You can eat way too much, way too fast, because your stomach is full before your brain figures it out.
 For adults this causes stomach pain and napping… babies are more likely to eat too fast and just spit up what they can’t keep down.

 6 Don’t force your baby to finish the bottle.
 It’s so hard when you know how much work went into making that milk, but one of the great things about breastfeeding is that babies learn to eat when they’re hungry and stop when they’re done.
 We have to trust them to do the same thing with the bottle, if their feeding is paced.
-Expect them to eat for 15ish minutes.
-If they gulp the feeding down in five minutes or less, you need a slower flow nipple.

 Once you’ve successfully given baby your first bottle, congratulations!
 You’ll want to continue to offer one bottle every day or two (more if you’d like to, just remember to protect your milk supply with pumping) so your baby will switch willingly between nursing and bottling.